t2trg/security-setup-iot-devices/draft-irtf-t2trg-security-setup-iot-devices.md

 * Random PIN: The device generates a PIN code that is entered into the onboarding tool by the user.
 This pin code is used together with TLS-PSK ciphersuites for establishing a symmetric session key.
 OCF recommends PIN codes to have an entropy of 40 bits.

-* Manufacturer certificate: An onboarding tool authenticates the device by verifying a manufacturer installed certificate.
+* Manufacturer certificate: An onboarding tool authenticates the device by verifying a manufacturer-installed certificate.
 Similarly, the device may authenticate the onboarding tool by verifying its signature.

 * Vendor specific: Vendors implement their own transfer method that accommodates any specific device constraints.